 When a token comes at a station one of the two things occurs.
 If a station does not contain data to transmit, it routes the token to its neighbor.

-When a station contains something to transmit it claims the token, removes it from the ring and transmits a frame in the token’s place.
+When a station contains something to transmit it claims the token, removes it from the ring, and transmits a frame in the token’s place.

 Then, the frame travels along the ring and every station examines its destination address.
-In the condition of not matching destination address to the current station’s address, the station routes the frame to its neighbor.
+In the condition of not matching the destination address to the current station’s address, the station routes the frame to its neighbor.

-When it does match, the destination station copies the frame, sets some status bits in it and routes the frame to its neighbor.
+When it does match, the destination station copies the frame, sets some status bits in it, and routes the frame to its neighbor.
 The frame carries on along the ring(token ring) until it eventually arrives at the station which generated it.

-This station removes the frame from the ring, creates a new token and transmits the token back onto the ring.
+This station removes the frame from the ring, creates a new token, and transmits the token back onto the ring.
 Two observations can be made almost at once.

 The first observation is that ring contention is more orderly than with an ethernet.
 Every station knows when it can transmit and transmit only to its neighbor.